adamjamesreid/dmvar/README.md

 OPTIONAL: Gene summary file (e.g. http://ftp.flybase.org/releases/FB2021_06/precomputed_files/genes/automated_gene_summaries.tsv.gz), gene map file (e.g. http://ftp.flybase.org/releases/FB2021_06/precomputed_files/genes/gene_map_table_fb_2021_06.tsv.gz)

-Output - Excel files of filtered variants per cohort, per mutant (plus combined, genotyped GVCF and VCFs of filtered SNPs and indels)
+Output - Excel files of filtered variants per cohort, per mutant (plus bam files of mapped reads, combined, genotyped GVCF and VCFs of filtered SNPs and indels)

 Variants are considered only if they are homozygous in the parent and either homozygous (but non-parental) in a single progeny line or heterozygous alt in a single progeny line